kodi-game/controller-topology-project/Readme-Keyboard.md

 ## Keyboard Symbols

 Keys must provide a `symbol` attribute to facilitate keyboard mapping.
 Symbols are hardware-independent virtual key representations.
-The following symbols are used:

 The following 140 keys are used in [game.controller.keyboard](addons/game.controller.keyboard/resources):